-Course Title: Statistics-II Course Code: MMSM-4335(OPT-VIII)
+Master of Science in Mathematics Semester-IV Session 2020-21 Course Title: Statistics-II Course Code: MMSM-4335(OPT-VIII)

-On the Successful completion of this course, the students will be able to

-- CO 1:Understand the concept of sampling distribution of statistics and in particular describe the behaviour of sample mean. - CO 2:Distinguish between population and sample and between parameters and statistics. - CO 3: Describe the property of unbiasedness. - CO 4: Interpret the confidence interval and confidence level. - CO 5:Identify the components of classical hypothesis test including the parameter of interest, the null and alternative hypothesis and test statistic. - CO 6: Compute or approximate the probable value of test statistic and explain two types of errors. - CO 7: State and apply the definitions of t, F and chi-square distribution in terms of standard normal. - CO 8: Demonstrate the techniques of one way and two ways ANOVA.
+Course Outcomes

+CO 1:Understand the concept of sampling distribution of statistics and in particular describe the behaviour of sample mean.

+CO 2:Distinguish between population and sample and between parameters and statistics.

+CO 3: Describe the property of unbiasedness.

+CO 4: Interpret the confidence interval and confidence level.

+CO 5:Identify the components of classical hypothesis test including the parameter of interest, the null and alternative hypothesis and test statistic.

+CO 6: Compute or approximate the probable value of test statistic and explain two types of errors.

+CO 7: State and apply the definitions of t, F and chi-square distribution in terms of standard normal.

+CO 8: Demonstrate the techniques of one way and two ways ANOVA.

-Course Title: Statistics-II Course Code: MMSM-4335(OPT-VIII)
+Master of Science in Mathematics Semester-IV Session 2020-21 Course Title: Statistics-II Course Code: MMSM-4335(OPT-VIII)

-Theory:60 Practical:20 CA:20
+Max.
+Marks: 100 Theory:60 Practical:20 CA:20

-Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (12 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions,
+Candidates are required to attempt five questions, selecting at least one question from each section.
+The fifth question may be attempted from any Section.